Depending on where you live, your annual rates cover a weekly waste and fortnightly recycling collection.

 Rubbish wheelie bins must be placed at the kerbside clear of obstructions prior to 7.30 am on the morning of collection or the night before.

 Residents are to supply their own general Waste Bin.
 Waste must be placed in 120 or 240 litre mobile garbage (wheelie) bins.
 The maximum total weight of the bin is to be no greater than 50 kg.
+Each property with kerbside garbage collection may place one bin out for collection.

 Residents are responsible for the general maintenance of their wheelie bin (i.e ensuring the wheels and lid are in good working order).